 Applying for a Little Angels Service Dog is a multi-step process which takes an average of two months to complete.
+We highly suggest watching the above video in its entirety for a descriptive explanation of our process.

 Please read the entirety of this page before submitting your application.
 Applications are easily submitted through this website.